CDAlecsa/DNN/README.md

 Requirements :
 - the activation function from the last layer must take positive values
 - the activation functions and loss function must be given with the name from 'Activations_Module.py', 'Loss_Module.py'
-- the optimizer must be chosen with the name from 'Optimizers_Module.pu'
+- the optimizer must be chosen with the name from 'Optimizers_Module.py'